Rwkeith/LinuxOverlay/README.md

 ![Imgur Image](https://i.imgur.com/rM3tClN.png)

 # LinuxOverlay
-An external overlay which uses GLFW and ImGUI for drawing
+An external overlay which uses [GLFW](https://github.com/Rwkeith/glfw-meson) and [ImGUI](https://github.com/Rwkeith/imgui-meson) for drawing

 ## About

-This overlay setup uses GLFW as window manager.
-It configures the window to be top-most, transparent, and borderless.
+Will configure the window to be top-most, transparent, and borderless.
 When toggling the overlay, mouse passthrough and the GUI is toggled.
 Keyboard input is captured using the device /dev/input/eventN where N is for the keyboard device.
-Therefore Sudo/Root privledges are required to capture input.
+Sudo/root privledges are required to capture input.

 ## Using as library